TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 24/2 Samuel 24.14.md

 ---

-And David said unto Gad, I am in a great strait: let us fall now into the hand of Jehovah; for his mercies are great; and let me not fall into the hand of man.
+David said to Gad, "I am in distress.
+Let us fall now into the hand of Yahweh; for his mercies are great.
+Let me not fall into the hand of man."